Duke of Camerino: History

-Camerino was a Welf Marquissate, under Varano family, its rulers participated in all conflicts between Ghibellines and Welfs.
+Camerino was a Welf Marquissate, under the Varano family, its rulers participated in all conflicts between Ghibellines and Welfs.
 Meanwhile, Cesar Borgia was in Rome making his final plans for his intervention in Tuscany, in Camerino the Lord of Faenza Manfredo Astorre, fidelity at Papal authority is found floating in the Tiber, he had been strangled.

-On 5 June Pope Alexander VI, excommunicated Giulio Cesare Varano, ruler of Camerino, accusing him of giving help to enemies of holy church.
+On 5 June Pope Alexander VI, excommunicated Giulio Cesare Varano, ruler of Camerino, accusing him of giving help to enemies of the church.
 On 23 June Cesar Borgia left Rome with an army of 8000 troops.
 On 20 July Cesar Borgia carrying the Apostolic authority, took Camerino and Giulio Cesare Varano prisoner.
 On 25 July and after Alexander VI and cardinal council received notice of Camerino's capture, Cesar Borgia is invested by Apostolic authority and by cardinal council as Duke of Camerino, being first time in history the denomination is used over the Camerino city and region of Camerino.

 Background

 Cesar Borgia left then Dukedom of Camerino to his brother Giovanni Borgia, was named later Duke of Nepi and Duke of Pallestrina by Apostolic authority.
 Giovanni Borgia carried many other titles and he did after death of Alexander VI a career as ambassador.
 He died on November, 1555 in Genoa being ambassador of Pope Paul III.
-The Dukedom of Camerino right remained in hands of Giovanni Borgia until his death when it passed to another branch of the Borgia family in reason of patrimony formed by him under the Sicilian and Spanish crowns because he had three daughters and no sons.
+The Dukedom of Camerino right remained in hands of Giovanni Borgia until his death when it passed to another branch of the Borgia family by reason of patrimony formed by him under the Sicilian and Spanish crowns because he had three daughters and no sons.

-On 1503 Pope return Camerino to Juan Maria Varano in quality of Lord under Papal dukedom domine.
+On 1503 Pope returned Camerino to Juan Maria Varano in quality of Lord under Papal dukedom domine.
 On 1521 Juan, Lord of Camerino was deposed by his brother Segismund and he was reposed again in 1522.
 On 1534 Camerino is integrated to Dukedom of Spoleto but the ruler and Lady of Camerino was deposed by Pope on 1535, date in which is returned in quality of Marquissate to Ercole Varano for return to the Pope again in 1540 who gave Camerino to Octavio Farnesio, Duke of Parma.

 Camerino was a policy piece in hands of Popes whose used it in pursuit policy alliances until 1555; in which the region remained definitely joined to Papal states until 1860, year which Camerino passed to new Kingdom of Italy.

 The title of Duke of Camerino remained then in hands of Borgia family; nevertheless, it was used by the popes without permission of Giovanni Borgia and his descendants.
 Giovanni Borgia received rents of Camerino until his death, the dukedom right passed to a branch of the House of Borgia.